Ken Ruettgers

-Kenneth Francis Ruettgers (born August 20, 1962) is a former National Football League offensive tackle who played for the Green Bay Packers from 1985 to 1996.
+Kenneth Francis Ruettgers (born August 20, 1962) is an American former professional football player who was an offensive tackle for the Green Bay Packers of the National Football League (NFL) from 1985 to 1996.
+He played college football for the USC Trojans.
+He was inducted into the Green Bay Packers Hall of Fame.

-High school career
+Early life

 Ruettgers attended Garces Memorial High School (Bakersfield, California) and was a good student and a standout in football.
-His two younger brothers, Steven and Paul, graduated from Garces Memorial as well, while his younger sister Laura Jane Ruettgers graduated from Highland many years later.
+His two younger brothers, Steven and Paul, graduated from Garces Memorial as well, while his younger sister, Laura Jane Ruettgers, graduated from Highland many years later.

 College career

 Ruettgers played college football at the University of Southern California, where he was named to the All-Pac-10 Conference Team in 1984.
 He blocked for Rodney Peete and Heisman Trophy winner Marcus Allen.

 Professional career

-After graduating from USC, Ruettgers was drafted in the first round of the 1985 NFL Draft (7th pick) by Green Bay where he remained throughout his professional career.
+After graduating from USC, Ruettgers was drafted in the first round of the 1985 NFL draft (seventh pick) by Green Bay, where he remained throughout his professional career.
 He was the Green Bay Packers' 1989 offensive MVP.
 He began the 1996 season on the Physically Unable to Perform List.
-He was activated after four games, but injuries had taken their toll and he could not finish the season.
+He was activated after four games, but injuries had taken their toll, and he could not finish the season.

 In December 2013, Ruettgers was named as an inductee into the Green Bay Packers Hall of Fame.
 The induction ceremony took place on July 19, 2014, at the Lambeau Field Atrium.
-He became the 150th member to be inducted into the Green Bay Packer Hall of Fame along with Ahman Green.
+He became the 150th member to be inducted into the Green Bay Packer Hall of Fame, along with Ahman Green.